joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 ### What to do instead

 Consider accessibility as early as possible.
-Bring expertise in and see it as a means to improve quality and opportunities for innovation.
+Encourage the senior leadership in your organisation to understand commercial, as well as ethical, arguments for accessibility.

+For accessibility to be prioritised (and worked on earlier) it often needs to be seen as more than just a 'the right thing to do' (sadly) &mdash; particularly at C-Suite level.

-Do not wait until risk reduction alone is the motivation.
+Do not wait until risk reduction alone is the only motivation for doing accessibility work.

 ## Leaving accessibility to one person